clovertwin/expenses-chart/README.md

 # expenses-chart

 ## Project Overview
 This is a frontend-mentor challenge I worked on.
-I build it using React and Nextjs.
+I built it using React and Nextjs.